wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

     }
     ```

     Do this for all external imports in your `.wasp` file.
-After you're done, there shouldn't be any occurences of strings `"@server"` or `"@client"`
+After you're done, there shouldn't be any occurrences of strings `"@server"` or `"@client"`

 11. Take all the dependencies from `app.dependencies` declaration in
     `foo/main.wasp` and move them to `foo/package.json`.
 Make sure to remove the `app.dependencies` field from `foo/main.wasp`.